 If you will indulge me for just a minute, I am going to briefly mention something about the television show Gossip Girl, but you should be used to that from me by now.

-I rather unabashedly watched Gossip Girl.
-It had two things going for it from the start: it was produced by OC/Chuck creator Josh Schwartz, and the voice over (from the titular character) was being done by Kristen "Veronica Mars" Bell.
+I rather unabashedly enjoyed Gossip Girl.
+It had two things going for it from the start: it was produced by OC/Chuck creator Josh Schwartz, and the voice over (from the titular character) was done by Kristen "Veronica Mars" Bell.
 So I was on board right off the bat.